kidscancode/godot_recipes/src/content/ai/path_follow.md

 ## Problem

-You want a character to follow a pre-defined path, such as a guard patrolling or an
+You want a character to follow a pre-defined path, such as a guard patrolling or a car following the road.

 ## Solution